courageousillumination/deckr/README.md

 ##### Q: I'm trying to move a card, but it's not working!

 **A:** You cannot drag the cards.
-To move a card, make sure you first clik the card, then click where you would like to go.
+To move a card, make sure you first click the card, then click where you would like to go.
 Also be sure that you are making a legal action.

 ##### Q: I'm trying to start the game, but nothing happens when I press "start".